KidkArolis/leap/README.md

 ## TODO

   * view: consistently support views, arrays of views and plain objects with views as values in subviewCreators/createSubview/renderSubviews.
-  * remove bindTo in favor of Backbone's native listenTo (shim it for older versions of Backbone)
-  * add listenToDOM for doing listenTos on DOM elements
   * consider adding removeSubviews or destroySubviews - the use case is that sometimes views need to recreate a single/list of subviews, and each time, we have to manually call renderSubviews, because after it's been rendered once, it's now cached in this._subviewsRendered - the view thinks these views have already been rendered.
 Perhaps we could check by reference, not just by name.
   * connect hash for connecting subviews to model values - follow stickit API - can this be done with stickit directly? via leap
   * remove the mediator class